-Yes at the time spending ten minutes putting things away seems like a waste of time compare to the millions of other things you’ve got going on but in the long run it will be well worth it – trust me!
+Yes at the time spending ten minutes putting things away seems like a waste of time compared to everything else.
+But, in the long run, it will be well worth it – trust me!

-Especially important if you’re currently studying, in a digital world paper can feel unnecessary and complicated but if you get given any by a lecturer I’d seriously recommend you keep it somewhere safe.
+Especially important if you’re currently studying, in a digital world paper can feel unnecessary and complicated.
+Yet if you get given any by a lecturer I’d seriously recommend you keep it somewhere safe.

 You never know when you’re going to need to use the information on there.

-The same goes for those of us who are ‘adulting’ – by having places to keep all of your adult documents like bank statements and finance contracts and whatever else it may be that you might one day need you can be confident that you’ll be able to find them when the time comes.
+The same goes for those of us who have adult documents like passports and bills.
+By organising these documents to keep all of them together you can be confident that you’ll be able to find them when the time comes.

 Having folders and files seems excessive but when you suddenly need information from your electric bill and you can find it in a flash it will make life much easier – I promise.

-In a similar but slightly different vein, organisation doesn’t stop with bits of paper and files, organising your time is just as important.
+In a similar vein, organisation doesn’t stop with bits of paper and files, organising your time is just as important.